csalab-id/csaf-iac/README.md

 http://aws.csalab.cloud:8080/vnc.html (password: monitor)
 ```

-For more information, you can see [this](https://github.com/csalab-id/csalab-docker) repository to get more info about the CSA Lab project.
+For more information, you can see [this](https://github.com/csalab-id/csaf-docker) repository to get more info about the CSAF project.